theoutskirts767/data-science-blog-post/README.md

 # Data Science Blog Post on Titanic Dataset

 ## Motivation
-This project aims to analyze the Titanic dataset to uncover insights about who the passengers were.
-The findings will be communicated through a blog post to make the results accessible to a broader audience.
+By analyzing the Titanic dataset, we'll reveal key characteristics of the passengers.
+My findings will be published on a blog to reach a wide audience.
 ## Libraries Used
 - **pandas**: For data manipulation and analysis.
 - **numpy**: For numerical operations.